Trujillofa/Trujillo-s/README.md

-# Trujillo-s
+# Hi Welcome to My GitHub!

-My personal repository
+I'm Fredy A.